eye-division/jennyblyth/_gallery/chloe-fremantle.md

   ***News*** …..
 Chloe is building on her *Home Sweet Home* series that flow naturally from her *Evocations, Contemplations* and *Reflections* - from within looking out, and from outside looking in.
-She is working both figuratively and with abstraction reflecting on the fast changing environment that we inhabit.
-There is an innate sense of joy in Chloe Fremantle’s painting irrespective of her subject.
-Such is the effect of colour and patterning in her work for us as viewers.
-On close inspection one can unravel her language of mark-making that she has developed from observations of the natural world and her immediate environment.
+She is working both figuratively and with abstraction, reflecting on the fast changing environment that we inhabit.

+  She is a member of the Royal Watercolour Society, and has been painting and exhibiting internationally for forty years with work in international Collections.
+She has lived in New York and Italy, and now splits her studio time between London and the Alpes Maritime on the Cote d'Azur.

   **Chloe Fremantle : Back To Abstract : December